raim/SBML_odeSolver/Win32/README_FOR_RELEASE.txt

 To display the results we need to first create a gnuplot file from the model output using the following command:

-genplotscript.awk model.txt S1 S2 > model.gnuplot
+gnuplotscript.awk model.txt S1 S2 > model.gnuplot

 This generates a gnuplot script to display the data in model.txt for the time course of S1 and S2